igor11191708/grand-access/README.md

 | **requestMicrophoneAccess**   | Requests access to the microphone.  | internal |
 | **requestPhotoLibraryAccess** | Requests access to the photo library. | internal |

-## Permissions
-I’ve decided to separate certain permission-acquiring functionalities within my projects because some type of permission has its unique implementation requirements.

-### CoreLocation
-Explore the [**Async location**](https://github.com/The-Igor/d3-async-location) repository on GitHub.
-It provides practical examples on how to set up and manage permissions for location services in iOS applications.

 ## License